Ethereum - The Invisible Foundation of Smart Contracts

 • Smart Contract Engine — The Ethereum Virtual Machine (EVM) executes Turing-complete logic, transforming blockchain from simple value transfer into programmable coordination.
 Standards like ERC-20, ERC-721, and ERC-1155 established the foundation for token economies, DeFi lending protocols, and digital assets.
 Chainlink oracles extend the EVM's reach to real-world data, enabling programmable logic beyond Bitcoin's monetary scope.

 • Proof-of-Stake Consensus — Since the Merge (2022), Ethereum secures itself via Proof-of-Stake, reducing energy consumption by 99.95%.
-With 36.1M ETH staked (~30% of supply, ~$162B) — largely via liquid staking protocols like Lido — security derives from capital at risk.
+With ~34M ETH staked (~28% of supply) — largely via liquid staking protocols like Lido — security derives from capital at risk.
 EigenLayer restaking further extends this security to external protocols.
-Validators earn yields while slashing punishes malicious behavior.
+Validators earn yields (~2–3% in 2026) while slashing punishes malicious behavior.

 • Programmable Settlement — Ethereum enables lending markets, DAOs, decentralized exchanges, real-world asset tokenization, and autonomous applications.
 Smart contracts are composable, creating modular financial and governance systems.
 ETH functions as both execution fuel and settlement asset.

 • Micro-transaction Capability — 1 ETH = 1018 wei.
-At current prices (~$4,500), this enables nano-transactions and machine-to-machine micropayments for IoT economies and embedded financial logic.
+This enables nano-transactions and machine-to-machine micropayments for IoT economies and embedded financial logic.

 • Asset Portability — Ethereum tokenizes complex assets into transferable information.
 Treasuries, real estate, or collectibles move globally in minutes with programmable settlement terms.
 This creates borderless financial bandwidth beyond traditional banking rails.